 People believe that mosquitoes bite us to feed, that is a misconception.
 Mosquitoes do not bite, they feed on plant nectar.
 Only females include blood in their diet.
 Females require the protein to reproduce.
 To get a blood meal female mosquitoes will fly 14 miles and use their proboscis to pierce our skin and to suck our blood.
 Mosquitoes are busiest at night, they can detect their prey either by body temperature or by the carbon dioxide we exhale.

-Why do they elude daylight?
-Mosquitoes can come out during cloudy days and lurk in dark shady areas.
+Mosquitoes elude daylight and come out during cloudy days and lurk in dark shady areas.
 They are more active from dusk till dawn, because they may desiccate and die from the sunshine.

 Except for being a buzzing and irritating nuisance mosquitoes are carriers, or vectors, for humanity’s deadliest illnesses like malaria, yellow fever, dengue fever and encephalitis.
 There are more than 3,000 species of mosquitoes around the world and not all of them bite humans.